JeffreyWangDev/onshape-wakatime/README.md

 ## Hackatime Implementation
 For Hack Club's Hackatime users
 1. Install the Onshape Wakatime browser extension
-2. Go to https://hackatime.hackclub.com/ and click on settings
+2. Go to https://hackatime.hackclub.com/ and look for a popup in the upper left (It shows up if your api key is invalid or not set).
+Click the button and you should be all set!
+3. If that did not work, click on settings on the left side of the webpage
-3. Scroll down to the section labelled Config File (pictured below)
+4. Scroll down to the section labelled Config File (pictured below)
 5. <img src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/cb410e3dda229dde4ed9413ec4c9d6938a593ab9_screenshot_2025-07-30_at_7.13.08___pm.png" width="300"/>
 6. Copy your api key, as highlighted above
 7. Then, enter the api key into the box thats for the API key